j0ly/FirstProject/README.md

 * Take note of the ticket-number if you want to test cancelling the sign-up.
 * On the Admin page you can get a list of the people who have signed-up.
   * The credentials are: **admin/password**
   * Here you will also receive a certificate warning as the server is using a self-signed certificate for the https-pages.
-Ignore the warning and continue!
+Ignore the warning and continue (in Firefox; Advanced/Add Execption)!

 -----
 ### OWASP ZAP